ItaloHugoMDS/Threat_Hunting/README.md

 Additionally:

 - The IP(s) and Port(s) associated with the infection;
-- Possible ways through which the infection started;
+- Ways through which the infection started;
 - What kind of virus/malware behaves similarly to the one portrayed on the pcap;
 - What is the method of infection;